yalematta/yalematta.github.io/_posts/2023-01-25-per-app-language-preferences.md

 ### 1️⃣ Add your app's supported languages to the System Settings

 Create a file called `res/xml/locales_config.xml`.
-This [Sample file](https://developer.android.com/guide/topics/resources/app-languages#sample-config) will help you construct yours.
+This [sample file](https://developer.android.com/guide/topics/resources/app-languages#sample-config) will help you construct yours.
 Make sure to only have your localized languages specified there.
 Otherwise selecting a language that's not supported by your app will fall back to the default language, which is the locale specified in `res/values/strings.xml`

 <script src="https://gist.github.com/yalematta/557eefd13a5a7d8d93ba0ed7244ac7b3.js"></script>